danscully/Devour/README.md

 # Devour
-OCR Cue Detection in Vor Files to Add Chapter Markers *Requires Mac OS Sequoia (15.0) or newer.
+OCR Cue Detection in Vor Files to Add Chapter Markers<br>
+*Requires Mac OS Sequoia (15.0) or newer.
 Tested on Apple Silicon only.*

 This project has been built to add chapter markers into show recordings made by Vor (or any other show recording solution), based on changes in the current cue.
 There is a GUI app, Devour, and also a command-line version DevourCMD.